King County Interbay Pump Station Upgrade

 Project overview

-The Interbay Pump Station Upgrade, which increased the station’s pumping capacity from 122 MGD to 133 MGD, was completed ahead of schedule with a low change order rate.
-The Vanir team provided technical engineering expertise, schedule review and analysis, RFI/Submittal/Document control and change management.
-Construction had to be performed while maintaining the 24/7 operation; we worked collaboratively with King County Operations staff to schedule and coordinate the work efficiently.
+Vanir provided construction management services for the Interbay Pump Station Upgrade, which increased the station’s pumping capacity from 122- 133 million gallons per day, was completed ahead of schedule with a low change order rate.
+The team provided technical engineering expertise, schedule review and analysis, RFI/submittal/document control and change management.
+Construction had to be performed while maintaining the 24/7 operation.
+The team worked collaboratively with King County Operations staff to schedule and coordinate the work efficiently, which included:

-• Construction included removal and replacement of the three existing 36” raw sewage pumps and drives with new pumps with high-efficiency motors on VFDs
+• Removal and replacement of the three existing 36-inch raw sewage pumps and drives with new pumps with high-efficiency motors on variable frequency drives

-• Within the building, the 36” steel discharge piping was removed and replaced and the four existing 36” ball valves were reinstalled
+• Removal and replacement of the 36-inch steel discharge piping within the building and reinstallment of the four existing 36-inch ball valves

-• Mechanical work included a utility water pump, nonpotable water pumps, an instrument air compressor and sump pumps
+• Mechanical work including a utility water pump, nonpotable water pumps, an instrument air compressor and sump pumps

-• Electrical work included replacing the existing 4160 volt and 480 volt switchgear, constructing a generator building and the purchase and installation of one 4160 volt generator
+• Electrical work including replacement of the existing 4,160 volt and 480 volt switchgear, construction of a generator building and the purchase and installation of one 4,160 volt generator

-• HVAC work included replacement of fans, air ducts, the addition of a heat pump and unit heaters and installation of an on-site odor control unit
+• HVAC work including replacement of fans and air ducts, the addition of a heat pump and unit heaters and the installation of an on-site odor control unit

-• The existing bridge crane was replaced and a new hoist installed
+• Replacement of the existing bridge crane and installation of a new hoist

 Seattle, Washington